 Think about the real-time response for your customer support team.
 If you act proactively on customer satisfaction feedback, you can avoid unpleasant situations that could ruin your relationship and lead to negative word-of-mouth.

 If you identify the problems early, you have a higher chance of keeping that customer close and happy, although you just received a low satisfaction score.
-If you act in real-time, you can quickly change customers’ perception, by showing that you’re sorry for the poor experience, you really care about how they feel, and are committed to keeping up to their expectations.
+If you act in real-time, you can quickly change customers’ perceptions, by showing that you’re sorry for the poor experience, you care about how they feel, and are committed to keeping up with their expectations.

-8. Leverage a unique set of data accessible only to your company
+Leverage of a unique set of proprietary data

 Building better customer relationships starts at the intersection of data management and marketing automation.
-You have more than a customer base – it’s a data set unique for your business.
+You have more than a customer base – it’s a data set unique to your business.

 The fact that third-party data has become less and less reliable isn’t necessarily a bad thing.
-What you know about your customers and is revealed by your first and zero-party data is way more valuable than third-party data.
-It’s a resource that your competitors can’t access, and only you can leverage to set your online business apart from the rest.
+What you know about your customers, gathered through first and zero-party data, is far more valuable than third-party data.
+It’s a resource that your competitors can’t access, and only you can leverage it to set your online business apart from the rest.

 > Learn from Guido X Jansen how to use customer data to stay on top of competition and customers’ minds.